ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** I can live without money, but I cannot live without love. — Judy Garland
+> **Citacao:** The more reasons you have for achieving your goal, the more determined you will become. — Brian Tracy

 fim do arquivo